Sean Sullivan (naval officer): Career

 He is an associate lawyer with the firm Brown Jacobson P.C. in Norwich, Connecticut.

 He was elected and served on the Ledyard Town Council in Connecticut from 2009 to 2012.

 In 2012 he was nominated by President Barack Obama to serve as a member of the Defense Nuclear Facilities Safety Board.
 He was confirmed by the United States Senate on August 2, 2012 and was sworn in.
 He was appointed Chairman of the board by President Donald Trump on January 23, 2017 and served as Chairman until he resigned on February 4, 2018.

 2008 congressional campaign

 Sullivan accepted the Connecticut Republican Party's nomination to run against Joe Courtney for Connecticut's 2nd congressional district seat on May 9, 2008.

 A poll released by the University of Connecticut on September 30, 2008 showed Courtney leading the race among likely voters fifty percent to twenty-three percent with twenty-four percent undecided.
-Sullivan has the loyalty of ⅔ of registered Republicans but Courtney has eighty-six percent of registered Democrats and a two to one lead among Independents.
+Sullivan had the loyalty of two-thirds of registered Republicans but Courtney had 86% of registered Democrats and a two-to-one lead among independents.

-Sullivan lost the election to Courtney by a two to one margin.
+Sullivan lost the election to Courtney by a two-to-one margin.